DisnakeDev/disnake/docs/index.rst

 - Modern Pythonic API using ``async``\/``await`` syntax
 - Sane rate limit handling that prevents 429 errors
 - Command extension to aid with bot creation
-- Easy-to-use with an object oriented design
+- Easy to use with an object oriented design
 - Optimised for both speed and memory

 Getting started